jhap1982/giveituruguay/2012/2012-09-06 - The Waterfront Beirut, Beirut, Lebanon/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Can't Stop
+7. Can't Stop
-Throw Away Your Television
+8. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Universally Speaking
+11. Universally Speaking
-Renaissance tease
+12. Renaissance tease
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Meet Me at the Corner
+20. Meet Me at the Corner
-Give It Away
+21. Give It Away

 ## Notes